 A good detox plan will take into account all of the following as they apply to you:

 - Detox pathways – Our liver is our major organ of detoxification.
 However, it’s not the only means by which toxins leave our body.
 Other routes of elimination are the kidneys, the skin and the lungs.
 Sometimes we need to help out the liver by giving these other organs some attention (and vice versa).

 - Let’s talk about bowels – they need to be moving regularly.
 If you suffer from constipation then the likelihood that you are hanging onto toxic waste (and it is getting back into your bloodstream) is increased.
-To use a manufacturing analogy, I don’t want to speed up the production line of waste coming from the liver if there is a blockage in the despatch department!
+To use a manufacturing analogy, I don’t want to speed up the production line of waste coming from the liver if there is a blockage in the dispatch department!

 - The integrity of your intestinal lining – Many of us have incurred damage to the lining of our lower digestive tract (like a hose full of holes) which may mean things get into bloodstream which shouldn’t do.
 So, one of the first steps might be to heal up that gut.

-- Genetics – There are some common genetic mutations which can affect our ability to detoxify.
+- Genetics – There are some common genetic variants which can affect our ability to detoxify.
 These might include the COMT or MTHFR genetic polymorphisms (variations in the way your biochemistry works).
-For some, this is an issue and it may be that simple gene testing is warranted to work out what we are dealing with so we can work out how best to deal with it.
+For some, this is an issue and it may be that simple gene testing is warranted to understand whether that applies to you and then we can work out how best to deal with it.

 - How is your liver functioning? – There are 5 main detoxification pathways in the liver.
 Often some are working better than others.
 A simple urine test (called a Functional Liver Detoxification Profile) can provide much detail to help identify weak links.